kitsunekyo/ISP-SpeedTest-Logger/README.md

 29.01.2017:
 * Small UI changes
-* added details about test runtime and sample size
+* Added details about test runtime and sample size

 22.01.2017:
 * Chart library changed to [amCharts.com](https://www.amcharts.com/) <br>You can now scroll, pan and zoom in the charts.